-McDonald's Sydney Grade Cricket
+McDonald's NSW Premier Cricket

-The preliminary rounds for this competition consist of Two Day and One Day matches.
-The Qualifying and Semi Finals are played as Two Day matches, with the Grand Final played over three days.
+The preliminary rounds for this competition consist of Two-Day and One-Day matches.
+The Qualifying and Semi Finals are played as Two-Day matches, with the Grand Final played over three days.

 The Kingsgrove Sports T20 Cup